canonical/lxd/doc/rest-api.md

-`wait-for-websocket` indicates whether the operation should block and wait for a websocket connection to start (so that users can pass stdin and read stdout), or simply run to completion with /dev/null as stdin and stdout.
+`wait-for-websocket` indicates whether the operation should block and wait for a websocket connection to start (so that users can pass stdin and read stdout), or start immediately.

+If starting immediately, /dev/null will be used for stdin, stdout and stderr.
+That's unless record-output is set to true, in which case, stdout and stderr will be redirected to a log file.

 If interactive is set to true, a single websocket is returned and is mapped to a pts device for stdin, stdout and stderr of the execed process.